prasannaram19591/source-code/api/README.md

 2. Install openapi and uvicorn server pip packages. `pip3 install fastapi uvicorn`
 3. In order to constantly reflect the code changes write a service file in your liniux under `/etc/systemd/system/`
 4. Name the service any name like openapi.service and write the following contents.
-	[Unit]
-	Description=API Service
-	After=network.target

-	[Service]
-	User=root
-	WorkingDirectory=/root/source-code/api
+	`[Unit]`
+	`Description=API Service`
+	`After=network.target`

+	`[Service]`
+	`User=root`
+	`WorkingDirectory=/root/source-code/api`
-	ExecStart=/usr/bin/python3 -m uvicorn portainer:app --reload --host 0.0.0.0 --port 4000
+	`ExecStart=/usr/bin/python3 -m uvicorn portainer:app --reload --host 0.0.0.0 --port 4000`
-	Restart=always

-	[Install]
-	WantedBy=multi-user.target
+	`Restart=always`

+	`[Install]`
+	`WantedBy=multi-user.target`
+5. Note that the name of the python file should be passed in the uvicorn command in ExecStart line of service file.
-5. Start and enable the service. `systemctl enable --now openapi.service`
+6. Start and enable the service. `systemctl enable --now openapi.service`
-6. Check is the service is running `systemctl status openapi.service`
+7. Check is the service is running `systemctl status openapi.service`
-7. Once the service is running open your browser and paste the url `http:<server_ip>:4000/docs` to view the builtin swagger UI for testing purposes.
+8. Once the service is running open your browser and paste the url `http:<server_ip>:4000/docs` to view the builtin swagger UI for testing purposes.
-8. Expand any one api end point and click on `Try it out`
+9. Expand any one api end point and click on `Try it out`
-9. Input a container id in the text box and click on execute.
+10. Input a container id in the text box and click on execute.

 ## Curl to reach endpoints directly from machine